-Our big 24 Volt, 40 Amp, 1000 Watt power supply can deliver enough current to get all our motors operating at, or near, their points of peak efficiency.
-If even higher power is required, all the 1000W power supplies have special provisions to enable them to run in parallel with several other units so any level of power can be achieved.
+Our big 1000 Watt power supply can deliver enough current to get all our motors operating at, or near, their points of peak efficiency.
+If even higher power is required, the parallelable 1000W power supplies have special provisions to enable them to run in parallel with several other units so any level of power can be achieved.

 These power supplies work well in any application where AC line voltage needs to be converted to DC voltage.
 Other uses include LED lighting, HAM radio, battery charging, and replacing plug-in AC adapters when more power is required.

-We offer fourteen different models ranging from 5V to 48V in three different power levels:
+We offer eighteen different models ranging from 5V to 48V in three different power levels:

 100 Watt Power Supplies